CuriosityStream: Documentaries Worth Watching

-***This is a sponsored post in which I have received a free subscription to CuriosityStream in exchange for my complete and honest review.
+***This is a sponsored post in which I may have been compensated in exchange for my complete and honest review.
 Affiliate links to CuriosityStream are sprinkled through this post.
 If you click on the links and make a purchase, I may receive a small commission at no additional cost to you.***

 One morning I was watching the Today show and saw mention of a streaming service called CuriosityStream.
 This particular segment was about former astronaut Chris Hadfield, and his documentary “Miniverse”.
 Chris was promoting his documentary and announced it was on CuriosityStream.

 What is CuriosityStream, I said to myself.
 I opened up the laptop and started snooping around the world wide web.